Bamberg, Orangeburg residents die of coronavirus

-Orangeburg County has 16 more confirmed cases of the coronavirus.
-Bamberg County has three and Calhoun County has two.
+There are 12 more cases of the coronavirus in Orangeburg County, plus eight in Bamberg County and one in Calhoun County.

 The totals by county are:

-• Calhoun County: 2 new cases, 421 total cases and a total of 14 deaths and 1 probable death.
+• Calhoun County: 1 new case, 428 total cases and a total of 16 deaths and 1 probable death.

 Concerned about COVID-19?